 Tokneneng and Kwek Kwek

 These little treats are battered and fried eggs, but as you can guess from the size, they’re not all chicken eggs.
-Tokneneng are made with chicken eggs but Kwek Kwek are made of quail eggs.
+Tokneneng is made with chicken eggs, but Kwek Kwek is made of quail eggs.
 They’re golden brown and crispy on the outside but pack a nice little protein punch.

-Deep Fried Breaded squid rings.
-Commonly served as appetizer and best paired with alcohol drinks.
+Deep-Fried Breaded squid rings.
+Commonly served as an appetizer and best paired with alcohol drinks.

 Isaw and other Grilled Goodies

 You might think you know barbecue, but you haven’t seen Filipino street food barbeque.
 Chicken or pork is marinated in small strips, then skewered and grilled.
-If you’re feeling adventurous, you can also get helmet (chicken head), pwet ng manok (chicken ass), adidas (chicken feet), isaw (chicken intestines), or betamax, which is either chicken or pork blood that has been dried and then grilled.
+If you’re feeling adventurous, you can also get a helmet (chicken head), pwet ng manok (chicken ass), Adidas (chicken feet), isaw (chicken intestines), or Betamax, which is either chicken or pork blood that has been dried and then grilled.